 In May of every year, I’m reminded of an article that I penned over a decade ago.
 That’s because it’s the anniversary of the senseless and tragic murder of a beautiful young woman at the hands of an in-home service worker, in this case a so-called carpet cleaner.
 I think that article is worth revisiting . . . so read on . . .

-The service industry is made up of many trustworthy, hard working individuals who are dedicated to protecting the health and safety, as well as valuable furnishings of many people.
+The service industry is made up of many trustworthy, hard working individuals who are dedicated to protecting the health and safety, as well as valuable furnishings of many people, for any of this works you will need proof of employment to continue but is easy to get it.
 As such, service workers develop very special relationships with our customers.
 We have access to the personal areas of their homes and offices.
 They trust us so much that they literally open their homes or offices to us so that we may perform services for them with little or no supervision.
 And many times, we employers must depend on subcontractors to help us provide those services.

 Occasionally, you see headlines or hear radio or TV news reports: “Carpet Cleaners Rob Homeowner.”
 Unfortunately, sometimes, it’s worse.
 For instance, a few years back, two armed robbers were caught ransacking a residence by homeowners and wound up shooting the husband.
 This pair of thieves had previously spent hours in the home, just as most of us do in our profession as cleaners or restorers.
 In this case, they worked for a service that catered to wealthy homeowners.
 The carpet cleaner-robbers had a clever scheme.
 One guy actually “cleaned,” while the other cased the contents, alarm systems, doors and windows.
 So by the time they finished cleaning, they both knew a lot about that house and its security.